Fourth premiership of K. P. Sharma Oli

 Khadga Prasad Sharma Oli was appointed as Prime Minister of Nepal on 14 July 2024.
 He officially took oath the following day on 15 July 2024.
-Oli's fourth and current tenure comes after previous Prime Minister Pushpa Kamal Dahal, who was in coalition with Oli, failed to secure the necessary votes in his fourth vote of confidence.
+Oli's fourth tenure came after previous Prime Minister Pushpa Kamal Dahal, who was in coalition with Oli, failed to secure the necessary votes in his fourth vote of confidence.
 He resigned on 9 September 2025 after protests erupted in Nepal following a ban on social media that turned violent.

 Background

 In the 2022 general election, Oli led CPN (UML), with 78 seats, became the second-largest party in the House of Representatives.
 Oli was reelected from Jhapa 5 with a majority of over 29,000 votes.
 After power-sharing talks broke down inside the Nepali Congress led ruling alliance, Oli and Dahal brokered a deal, backing Dahal's bid as prime minister.
 The UML withdrew from the coalition government ahead of the presidential election in March 2023 after Dahal decided to back Nepali Congress candidate instead.
 Oli later joined hands with Dahal again in March 2024.

 Following disagreements with the prime minister and other coalition partners about the annual budget and citing the need for a stable government of national consensus, Oli and Nepali Congress' Deuba agreed on 1 July 2024 to form a rotational government with the two party chairs serving equal time as prime minister.
 CPN (UML) withdrew its support from the Dahal government, and following a failed a motion of confidence for Dahal in the House on 12 July, Oli was appointed prime minister for a fourth stint on 14 July as part of a coalition with the Nepali Congress, and sworn in the following day.